-How can we detect the discrepancy between features and structure and how can we evaluate whether GNNs have the potential to fully exploit graph structure and node features?
+How can we detect the discrepancy between features and structure?
 An intuitive approach is to use cosine similarity between nodes or measure the feature smoothness over nodes.
 However, these methods have several drawbacks, which we outline next.

-\paragraph{Intuitive Measures \& their Limitations.} The most intuitive way to measure node similarity over connected edges is to measure the \textbf{cosine similarity} between nodes.
-However, this approach is not ideal.
-As shown in Fig. \ref{fig:assortativity-example}(b), for a graph where each pair of linked nodes has opposite features, the average cosine similarity is 0.
-Thus, cosine similarity fails differentiate random features from negatively correlated features.
+\textbf{Intuitive Measures \& their Limitations.} The most intuitive way to measure node similarity over connected edges is to measure the \textit{cosine similarity} between nodes, which is not ideal.
+As shown in Figure \ref{fig:assortativity-example}(b), the graph's cosine similarity is 0 and fails to differentiate random features from negatively correlated features.

-Another candidate measure is \textbf{feature smoothness}, which quantifies how features propagate throughout the network.
-Given a node $v$, the set $N_v$ of neighbors of a node $v$, the feature smoothness is defined as follows: